-FLITTERFLOP: "Now who's telling fairy-stories?"
+FLITTERFLOP: "Now who's telling fairy-tales?"

 BOMBAST: "Not me, my young merry-andrew.
-I said like you and I, not the SAME as you and I. If you're going to quote John to support these fantasies, you should take a look at chapter 12 where it says: 'He that believeth on me, the works that I do shall he do also; and greater works than these shall he do.'
+I said like you and I, not the SAME as you and I. If you're going to quote the apostle John to support these fantasies, you should take a look at chapter 12 where it says: 'He that believeth on me, the works that I do shall he do also; and greater works than these shall he do.'
 Unless you're telling me that belief is sufficient to transform us all into aliens, it seems pretty clear that Jesus was saying that any man or woman could acquire his powers through their own efforts.
 The Secret Doctrine says the same...if you ever get around to reading it."